Homemade Pie Crust

-For this pie crust recipe, all you need is all-purpose flour, salt, shortening, and ice cold water.
+For this pie crust recipe, all you need is 3 simple pantry items and ice cold water.
 While a short list, all the items are critical.
+You can find the exact measurements in the recipe card below.

 How To Make Pie Crust